Secure Network Programming: History

 SNP's secure sockets support both stream and datagram semantics with security guarantees (i.e., data origin authenticity, data destination authenticity, data integrity, and data confidentiality).
-The modular architecture and many of the ideas and design choices in SNP can be found in subsequent secure sockets layers, including: placing authenticated communication endpoints in the application layer, use of public-key cryptography for authentication, a handshake protocol for establishing session state including a shared secret, use of symmetric-key cryptography for data confidentiality, and managing contexts and credentials in the secure sockets layer.
+The modular architecture and all of the key ideas and design choices in SNP were adopted in subsequent secure sockets layers, including: placing authenticated communication endpoints in the application layer, use of public-key cryptography for authentication, a handshake protocol for establishing session state including a shared secret, use of symmetric-key cryptography for data confidentiality, and managing contexts and credentials in the secure sockets layer.

-The paper presented on June 8, 1994 at the USENIX Summer Technical Conference includes the system design together with performance measurement results from the prototype implementation to clearly demonstrate the practicality of a secure sockets layer.
+The paper presented on June 8, 1994, at the USENIX Summer Technical Conference includes the system design together with performance measurement results from the prototype implementation to clearly demonstrate the practicality of a secure sockets layer.

 SNP pioneered secure sockets for Internet applications in general, independently and concurrently with the design and development of the HTTP protocol for the world-wide web which was still in its infancy in 1993.
-Subsequent secure socket layers (SSL by Netscape and TLS by IETF), implemented several years later using the architecture and key ideas first presented in SNP, enabled secure e-commerce between browsers and servers.
+Subsequent secure sockets layers (SSL by Netscape and TLS by IETF), implemented several years later using the modular architecture and key ideas first presented in SNP, enabled secure e-commerce between browsers and servers.
+The primary contributions of the later SSL and TLS were the inclusion of up-to-date and stronger cryptographic algorithms, redesign of the handshake protocol, and TLS's continual mitigation against known attacks.
 Today, many other Internet applications (including email) use HTTPS, which consists of HTTP running over a secure sockets layer.